-This report outlines the requirements for exporting food and agricultural products to Jamaica in 2021.
+This report outlines the requirement for exporting food and agricultural products to Jamaica.
+There were no major changes to these requirements in 2022.

-This report was prepared by the USDA Foreign Agricultural Service's Office of Agricultural Affairs in Kingston, Jamaica for U.S. exporters of domestic food and agricultural products.
+The USDA Foreign Agricultural Service's Office of Agricultural Affairs in Kingston, Jamaica prepared this report for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.

 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.